Ankithv007/aws-/README.md

 1. Set up OpenVPN on a bastion host so you can securely connect to private EC2 instances via their private IP — 2.without needing SSH key pairs on the terminal

+## Day 30 Deployment Setup: Clone Private GitHub Repo to **EC2** Using SSH

+1.This guide helps you securely set up SSH access on your EC2 instance to clone a private GitHub repository